Ways of Wisdom study circle, spring 2020.

 Field of the feminine

 As we begin to integrate all that we've learned together, we return to the question of what the wisdom and practices of the feminine reveal to us about how to be and what to do in these times.
-Barbara Cecil, who co-authored or recommended a number of our readings, will visit our circle.
+Barbara Cecil, who co-authored or recommended a number of our readings, will visit our circle and engage with us.
 Her exploration of this topic began at least at least as early as 1995, with a group of six women who called themselves the Circle of 7.
-This extraordinary interview with the Circle of 7 by Otto Scharmer in 2003 is timely as we begin to go deeper into our own circle practice.
+This extraordinary interview with the Circle of 7 by Otto Scharmer in 2003 is timely for us as we begin to go deeper into our own circle practice.
 We will invite Barbara to reflect on what she's learned over the years about the deep feminine as a force-field for personal and social transformation.

 Celebration and looking ahead